javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h2 id="any-domain-object-query">Querying for any domain object changes</h2>
-This query is a kind of shotgun approach.
+This query is a kind of a shotgun approach.
 It accepts no parameters.
 It selects all objects regardless of theirs JaversType or class.

 The query is useful for selecting any snapshots or changes that were created